 - Home-schooled applicants and candidates applying from secondary schools that provide written evaluations rather than grades are required to submit the SAT or the ACT test with the writing section.

-- All international applicants must submit either the SAT or the ACT test with the writing section.
+- International applicants who are not US/Canadian citizens or permanent residents must submit either the SAT or the ACT test with the writing section.
 Additionally, international students for whom English is not a native language should submit results from either the TOEFL or IELTS.
 Applicants who, for four or more years, have attended a high school where the primary language of instruction is English may request to waive this requirement on their DEISConnect page.

 Please note: Because standardized test results are used for Brandeis's ongoing research into the relationship between standardized testing and success at Brandeis, all entering first-year students must submit scores over the summer prior to matriculating at Brandeis.